Optimal Spatial Anomaly Detection: Simulation studies

 \subsection{Simulation for independent data}

-We carry out $B=100$ simulations under all three settings and different SNR combinations, with sample sizes $n=400$ and $n=2500$.
-We also assess $n=1225$, which is deferred to the Supplementary Material.
+We carry out $B=100$ simulations under all three settings and different SNR combinations, with sample sizes $n=1225$ and $n=10000$.
+We also consider settings with $n=400$ and $n=2500$, which are deferred to the Supplementary Material \ref{sec:add_sim}.

 We observe that the performance of DPLS-SAD is robust to a wide range of penalty parameter values $(\beta, \lambda)$.
 In theory, we require $\beta < |R_j^{\ast}|\cdot(\mu_j^* - \mu_0^*)^{2}$ to ensure a region is estimated as an anomaly only if doing so results in a sufficient reduction in regional loss.
 As a result, in most settings, we set $\displaystyle \beta = \Delta\cdot \delta$.
 From our theorems, $\lambda$ is smaller than $\beta$ roughly by a factor of $n$.
 Therefore, we fix $\lambda=\beta/n$ in the simulations.
 In practice, when $(\Delta,\delta)$ are not available, we can select $\beta$ based on sensitivity analysis.
-In the DPLS-SAD algorithm, we always set the threshold as $\xi_m=20\cdot \lfloor\log_{10}(\sqrt{n})\rfloor/m$, where $m$ is the index of the inner loop iteration.
-Our results are summarised in Table \ref{tab:400_2500} and Figure \ref{result_20_50.plot}, where we also compare with DCART.
+Our results are summarized in Figure \ref{result_35_100.plot} and Table \ref{tab:1225_10000}, where we also compare with DCART.

 Note that DCART first partitions the lattice into multiple non-overlapping rectangles and then merges partitions with similar mean values to form anomaly regions.
 This approach tends to perform poorly in settings with complex-shaped anomalies (e.g., our Settings 2 and 3), where a large number of partitions is required to achieve accurate estimation.
 Furthermore, DCART struggles to distinguish between anomalies with similar mean signal values, whereas DPLS-SAD is capable of accurately separating them.